mraggi/discreture/README.md

 cmake ..
 make
 ```
 Furthermore, it is recommended to compile using the clang compiler instead of gcc.
-One can do this by running `cmake .. -DUSE_CLANG`, or editing the CMakeLists.txt and switch the "OFF" option of USE_CLANG to "ON".
+One can do this by running `cmake .. -D
+USE_CLANG=1`, or editing the CMakeLists.txt and switch the "OFF" option of USE_CLANG to "ON".

 You can run the tests by running the executable: `./testdiscreture`